 - Alcohol abuse — particularly where liver disease is also present

 - Occupations involving exposure to repetitive vibration.

 Signs and symptoms

 As the condition progresses it is difficult to fully straighten the fingers and there may be dimpling and puckering of the skin over the area.
 Eventually contracture of the fingers may become so severe that they cannot be used.

-Treatment of palmar fibromatosis will depend on the severity of the condition.
-If the condition is not severe and is not greatly inconveniencing, treatment may not be required.
-The doctor may recommend monitoring the condition so that treatment can be prescribed when necessary.
+Treatment will depend on the severity of the condition.
+If the condition is not severe, and is not preventing a person from doing things they need to do with their hands, treatment may be minimal.

-The surgical procedure that's used is known as a “fasciectomy” and involves making an incision in the skin of the palm above the affected area — often in a zig-zag pattern.
-The scar tissue is exposed and removed, releasing the tendons and allowing the fingers to flex and contract normally.
-This is a relatively simple and highly successful procedure and is usually performed under a local anaesthetic or nerve block that numbs the arm.
+The surgical procedure is known as a “fasciectomy” and involves making an incision in the skin of the palm above the affected area — often in a zig-zag pattern.
+The scar tissue is exposed and removed, allowing the fingers to flex and contract normally.
+This is a relatively simple and highly successful procedure.
+It is usually performed under a local anaesthetic or nerve block that numbs the arm.

 Surgery is followed by a period of recovery and rehabilitation.
 The time required for this will vary between individuals.
 It may be necessary to wear a bandage, cast, or splint for a short time after surgery.
 Physiotherapy and an exercise programme will be recommended to help restore finger mobility and function.

 There is a possibility that the condition can recur after it has been surgically corrected.
 This tends to be related to the age of onset — the earlier in life the condition develops the more likely it is to recur after surgery.